Han Sun-hwa: Literary interests and authorship pursuits

-In a 2024 episode of her YouTube channel 궁금한선화 (Curious Sunhwa), Han shared that she has a passion for reading, often visiting bookstores to find comfort during stressful or frustrating periods.
+In a 2024 episode of her former YouTube channel 궁금한선화 (Curious Sunhwa), Han shared that she has a passion for reading, often visiting bookstores to find comfort during stressful or frustrating periods.
 She also reflected on a solo trip to Croatia, describing it as a meaningful experience that allowed her to reconnect with herself and focus on personal growth.
 The trip inspired introspection, which led South Korean journalist and writer Kwak Jung-eun to suggest that Han write a book, indicating a potential future path as an author.
-Han stated that this is something she might pursue in the future.
+Han stated that this is something she might pursue if the opportunity arises in the future.

 Public image

+During the early career of Secret, the group initially received limited attention following its debut before achieving greater recognition with subsequent releases.
+During this period, Han became known for an “airhead” (백치미) variety-show persona in television appearances, and was occasionally referred to in variety programs with playful labels such as “Baekji Sunhwa” and “Baekchi Sunhwa”.
+However, during a 2010 broadcast of Invincible Youth, Han clarified, in a humorous but also revealing manner, that the persona had been crafted as a concept by the CEO of TS Entertainment for Secret's promotional activities and that she had been instructed not to break character, prompting early public discussion about the agency's role in shaping her public image during the group’s formative years.